TatuLund/vaadin-create23/README.md

   - Responsive CRUD editor
   - Highlight last edited item
 - Simplified example of access control
+- AdminView
+  - Stub view shown only for admin access
 - AboutView
   - Demo how to correctly sanitize user input with Jsoup in order to avoid XSS
   - CustomLayout example